SpyrosChouliaras/Grafana-Dashboards/Grafana.md

 ### Use Grafana Redis application plugin for monitoring.

-## Spin up Redis container using docker
+## Deploy Redis container using docker

 Execute the command below to spin Redis container at port 6379 using docker